nequals30/personalWebsite/_posts/2022-09-27-configuring-fans-linux.md

 Being relatively new to this, I found the expirience of configuring fan speeds in Linux surprisingly daunting and am writing about it in the spirit of [blogging about my problems in case it helps someone else](https://jvns.ca/blog/2021/05/24/blog-about-what-you-ve-struggled-with/).

-<p class="alert">I am not an expert on fan hardware, nor am I an expert on Linux.
+> I am not an expert on fan hardware, nor am I an expert on Linux.
 Configuring fans incorrectly may cause damage to hardware.
-Proceed at your own risk.</p>
+Proceed at your own risk.

 ### Step 1: Install the required software
 We will need 3 programs: `lm-sensors` to view sensors, `fancontrol` to control fan speeds, and `s-tui` to stress test the system.
 So go ahead and install them: